 The Essence of Technology and Art#

-In the realm where art and technology intersect, the philosophy of Martin Heidegger offers a profound, if controversial, lens through which to examine their entanglement.
-Heidegger, a thinker deeply engaged with the question of Being and the existential structures of human life, was also a member of the Nazi Party—a fact that cannot and should not be overlooked.
-His involvement remains a serious ethical problem in any engagement with his work.
+When one wants to philosophy about a field where art and technology are intertwined, one can hardly ignore the philosophy of one of the most problematic and influential thinker, that is, Martin Heidegger.
+Heidegger, a thinker deeply engaged with the question of Being and the existential structures of human life, was at the same time a member of the NSDAP—a fact that must not be overlooked and which poses a serious ethical problem for any engagement with his work.
+And yet Heidegger’s reflections on technology and art are remarkable in their depth.

-This text attempts to navigate these ideas through my own interpretive lens, with the aim of understanding how technology and art, often treated as opposites, are in fact intertwined within the structures of human existence.
-Heidegger’s writing is neither easy nor unproblematic—its mysticism and opacity can frustrate as much as they illuminate.
-Yet it resonates with an intuition of the world not as an objective collection of facts, but as the lived, finite domain in which we are always already embedded—the world in which we live, act, and ultimately, die.
+The following text attempts to unfold these ideas through the interpretive transcription of the author.
+The aim is to understand how technology and art, often treated as opposites, are in fact intertwined within the structures of human existence.
+Heidegger’s writings are neither easy nor unproblematic—their mysticism and obscurity can be as frustrating as they are illuminating.
+Yet they resonate with an intuition that understands the world not as an objective collection of facts, but as the lived, finite domain in which we are always already embedded.
+It is the world in which we live, act, and ultimately die.

-Rorty, drawing from both pragmatist and romantic traditions, invites us to see thinkers like Heidegger not as bearers of hidden truths, but as creators of new vocabularies—new ways of seeing and saying.
-Rather than seeking a final answer to the “essence” of technology or art, we are invited to engage in ongoing conversations that open up new possibilities of understanding.
-This perspective harmonizes the poetic impulse in Heidegger with a post-metaphysical humility: the recognition that our interpretations are contingent, historical, and yet profoundly meaningful.
+Rorty, drawing on both pragmatic and romantic traditions, invites us to see thinkers like Heidegger not as bearers of hidden truths, but as creators of vocabularies through which new ways of seeing and speaking become possible.
+Instead of seeking a definitive answer to the essence of technology or art, we are invited to engage in ongoing conversations that open up new possibilities of understanding.
+This perspective harmonizes the poetic impulse in Heidegger with a post-metaphysical humility: the acknowledgment that our interpretations are contingent, historical, and yet profoundly meaningful.
+Therefore, a better title of this essay would be: The Essence of Technology and Art: Heidegger’s legacy and its sublation

-In this spirit, I invite readers not to revere Heidegger, but to think with and against him—to ask what his language of Being and revealing might still illuminate in our current technological epoch, and where it might obscure more than it reveals.
-As Rorty reminds us, philosophy, like poetry, is a conversation—one that never ends, and never settles.
+In this Hegelian spirit, I invite the reader not to revere Heidegger, but to think with and against him—to ask what his language of Being and unconcealment can still illuminate in our present technological epoch, and where it obscures rather than clarifies.
+As Rorty reminds us: philosophy, like poetry, is a conversation—one that never ends and never concludes.

 Heidegger and the Nazis#